georgeoprea/VendingHealth/README.md

 #### _npm_: Node package manager must be installed on your computer

-* The link to download NuGet:
+* The link to download npm:
 https://www.npmjs.com/get-npm

 * The command to be run in order to install the package dependencies